PaulLeRoux142/TorBlockRedirect/README.md

 # TorBlockRedirect

 TorBlockRedirect is a [Traefik](https://traefik.io) plugin that can block requests originating from the Tor network.
 The publicly available list of Tor exit nodes (`https://check.torproject.org/exit-addresses`) is fetched regularly to identify requests to block.
-The plugin also supports redirecting requests from Tor users to an onion site if the `OnionHostname` configuration is set.
+The plugin also supports redirecting requests from Tor users to an onion site if the `RedirectHostname` configuration is set.
 Additionally, the plugin now supports both IPv4 and IPv6 address blocking.

 ## Configuration